-369 But man dieth, and wasteth away: yea, man giveth up the ghost, and where is he?
+&lt;sup>375 But man dieth, and wasteth away: yea, man giveth up the ghost, and where is he?
 As the waters fail from the sea, and the flood decayeth and drieth up: So man lieth down, and riseth not: till the heavens be no more, they shall not awake, nor be raised out of their sleep.
 O that thou wouldest hide me in the grave, that thou wouldest keep me secret, until thy wrath be past, that thou wouldest appoint me a set time, and remember me!
 If a man die, shall he live again? all the days of my appointed time will I wait, till my change come.
-Thou shalt call, and I will answer thee: thou wilt have a desire to the work of thine hands. - Job 14:10-15 should be pretty obvious that the English word "hell" here is being used as metonymy for "grave" (at least in the KJB and other Bible versions that use the word "hell" in this passage; many use a transliteration of "sheol" instead, since "hell" is translated from the Hebrew word שְׁאוֹלְ "sheh-ole'" in this passage in the KJB), as the inclusion of the word "grave" in verse 11, not to mention the references to worms - which are creatures that consume corpses - should also make pretty clear.
-This passage was simply using the figure of speech known as personification (something done multiple times in Scripture,371 including in this very book by the same prophet372) to taunt the king of Babylon373 (no, the reference to "Lucifer" in that passage isn't talking about Satan, as most people have mistakenly assumed it is because they haven't read the whole chapter particularly carefully), pointing out that even someone as proud and powerful as this king ends up in the same place that nearly everyone else ends up in (the grave).
-And since we already know that the dead are unconscious, the reference
+Thou shalt call, and I will answer thee: thou wilt have a desire to the work of thine hands. - Job 14:10-15 should be pretty obvious that the English word "hell" here is being used as metonymy for "grave" (at least in the KJB and other Bible versions that use the word "hell" in this passage; many use a transliteration of "sheol" instead, since "hell" is translated from the Hebrew word לישאול "sheh-ole" in this passage in the KJB), as the inclusion of the word "grave" in verse 11, not to mention the references to worms - which are creatures that consume corpses - should also make pretty clear.
+This passage was simply using the figure of speech known as personification (something done multiple times in Scripture, including in this very book by the same prophet) to taunt a human who will be known as "the

-370 For I know that my redeemer liveth, and that he shall stand at the latter day upon the earth: And though after my skin worms destroy this body, yet in my flesh shall I see God: Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins be consumed within me. - Job 19:25-27
+&lt;sup>376 For I know that my redeemer liveth, and that he shall stand at the latter day upon the earth: And though after my skin worms destroy this body, yet in my flesh shall I see God: Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins be consumed within me. - Job 19:25-27 king of Babylon" in the future (and who will also go by the label of "the beast" during the Tribulation; it would take too much space to get into all the details but, no, the being referred to as "Lucifer" in that passage in the KJB isn't Satan, as most people have mistakenly assumed it is because they haven't read

-371 Let the floods clap their hands: let the hills be joyful together - Psalm 98:8
+&lt;sup>377 Let the floods clap their hands: let the hills be joyful together - Psalm 98:8

-372 For ye shall go out with joy, and be led forth with peace: the mountains and the hills shall break forth before you into singing, and all the trees of the field shall clap their hands. - Isaiah 55:12
+&lt;sup>378 For ye shall go out with joy, and be led forth with peace: the mountains and the hills shall break forth before you into singing, and all the trees of the field shall clap their hands. - Isaiah 55:12